EwenG/muance/README.md

 ## Top level API

 - `(muance.core/vtree)`: Creates a new vtree
+- `(muance.core/vtree async)`: Creates a new vtree, the vtree is rendered asynchronously if async is true, synchronously otherwise.
+See [asynchronous rendering](#asynchronous-rendering).
 - `(m/append-child vtree parent-node)`: Append the DOM node associated with the `vtree` to the children of the `parent-node`
 - `(m/insert-before vtree ref-node)`: Insert the DOM node associated with the `vtree` before the `ref-node`
 - `(m/remove vtree)`: Remove the DOM node associated with the vtree from the DOM.
 It can be added back to the DOM using one of the above method